 As invitations to Google’s latest grand project, Google Wave, begin to drip into the wider community even the geeks are finding they could use someone to hold their hand.

 This week a user manual has been released to the web, providing that leg up so many crave.
-To whet the appetite, here's a few key ideas you need to know about Wave.
+To whet the appetite, here are a few key ideas you need to know about Wave.
 If this sounds good to you, hit the manual for deeper insights.

 1. Wave’s basic idea: Wave is ‘email for the 21st century’.